 Letters of Recommendation: Watson Fellowship

-1. How long have you known the nominee?
+How long have you known the nominee, and in what capacity?

-4. What legacy or deep impression, if any, has this student left on you or your campus?
+What deep impression, if any, has this student left on you, your campus or your community?

-References need to be submitted online.
-Students are responsible for registering you as their reference writer in their online application; once they do this you will receive instructions for how to submit your response.
+Final recommendations will need to be submitted online.
+Students are responsible for registering you as their reference writer in their online application, should they be endorsed by the committee.
+Once they do this you will receive instructions for how to submit your response.